goomies/wamp-indexer/README.md

 1. Donwload and copy the `_wampindexer` folder inside your `www` folder.
 2. Export `index.php` present in your `_wampindexer` folder to your `www` folder.
 3. Restart **WampServer**.

+## Setup project
+Use Composer to install Wampindexer packages.  `composer install` and your good to go.

 ### h5ai Configuration (optional)
 *[h5ai](https://larsjung.de/h5ai/) is a modern **file indexer** for **HTTP web servers** with focus on your files.
 Directories are displayed in a appealing way and browsing them is enhanced by different views, a breadcrumb and a tree overview.
 You can use **h5ai** in this template if you dont have any `index.html` or `index.php` in your directories.